Ceylo/FurAffinityApp/README.md

 - [ ] Exploration

 ## Installation
 The [furaffinity.net](https://www.furaffinity.net) website hosts NSFW content in addition to SFW content.
-Although NSFW content is not displayed unless explicitly enabled in the Fur Affinity user account settings, this prevents such application from being distributed through the official App Store.
+This prevents such application from being distributed through the official App Store.
 Nervertheless it can still be used on your own device through sideloading, for instance with [AltStore](https://altstore.io) or, if you are a developer, [by installing the app on your device with Xcode](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device).

 At this point no IPA is provided.
 This will change once the project becomes mature enough.